 During the fall or spring semester of their junior year, students take part in an intellectual adventure unconstrained by a classroom schedule.
 Students can take advantage of transformative experiences available off campus, including international travel, internships, co-ops, research opportunities, pursuit of an entrepreneurial idea, and engagement in community service projects.

-Arch Away Exploration and Planning - Zero Credit Administrative Course
+The Arch Exploration and Planning Course

 Preparing for your semester away is a critical part of The Arch experience.
-Students are automatically registered for the Arch Away Exploration and Planning course during the fall and spring of their sophomore year.
+Students are automatically registered for the Arch Away Exploration and Planning course during the spring of their sophomore year.
 This course will leave students with the tools and confidence to leverage themselves to potential employers as they seek their away experience through career fairs, on-site visits, networking, and interviews.
 This course will encourage students to: